ssanj/babyloncandle/posts/2015-02-11-The-Feature-Positive-Effect.markdown

 * What is present?
 What is absent?
 * What have you been shown?
 What have you not been shown?
-* What are it's positive effects?
-What are it's negative effects?
+* What are its positive effects?
+What are its negative effects?
 * What have you been told?
 What have you not been told?